-Members of the University Community are required to be familiar with the System Policy on Protection of Minors (“Policy”).
-These processes/procedures/guidelines supplement the Policy and implement it on the Urbana-Champaign campus.
+This policy and the processes/procedures/guidelines supplement the University of Illinois System Policy on Protection of Minors and implement it on the Urbana-Champaign campus.

-“Activities” means programs and activities designed to include Minors, or for which the target audience is individuals 17 years of age or younger.
-Activities include but are not limited to camps, summer programs, lessons, performances, and tutoring.
-The following programs and activities are not considered to be designed to include Minors and do not need to be reported:
+Activities: Programs and activities sponsored or provided by the University or held on University premises which are designed to include Minors or for which the target audience is individuals 17 years of age or younger, and for which Minors are in the care or under the supervision of the University or an External Entity.
+Activities include but are not limited to in person and virtual camps, summer programs, lessons, performances, and tutoring.
+The following Activities do not need to be reported:

 1. Programs and activities intended solely for faculty, staff, and other attendees 18 years of age or older;